jbetancourt8/React-Native-Media-Dashboard/README.md

 # React Native Media Dashboard

 ## Description
 A set of components to manage albums consisting of a list of preview items and a title component.
-Clicks on title-bar nativate to album view.
+Clicks on title-bar to  navigate to album view.

 ## Demo
 ![Screenshots](https://raw.githubusercontent.com/jbetancourt8/React-Native-Media-Dashboard/master/screenshots/media-dashboard-demo.gif)